-Q 5.
-Which are the commodities proposed to be kept outside the purview of GST?
+Q.5 Which are the commodities which have been kept outside the purview of GST?

-Q 6.
-What will be the status in respect of taxation of above commodities after introduction of GST?
+Q.6 What is the status in respect of taxation of above commodities after introduction of GST?

 Ans.
 The existing taxation system (VAT & Central Excise) will continue in respect of the above commodities.

-Q 6A.
-What will be status of Tobacco and Tobacco products under the GST regime?
+Q.7 What is the status of Tobacco and Tobacco products under the GST regime?

 Ans.
-Tobacco and tobacco products would be subject to GST.
-In addition, the Centre would have the power to levy Central Excise duty on these products.
+Tobacco and tobacco products is leviable to GST.
+In addition, the Centre has the power to levy Central Excise duty on these products.

 Ans.
 It would be a dual GST with the Centre and States simultaneously levying it on a common tax base.
-The GST to be levied by the Centre on intra-State supply of goods and / or services would be called the Central GST (CGST) and that to be levied by the States would be called the State GST (SGST).
-Similarly Integrated GST (IGST) will be levied and administered by Centre on every inter-state supply of goods and services.
+The GST to be levied by the Centre on intra-State supply of goods and / or services would be called the Central GST (CGST) and that to be levied by the States/ Union territory would be called the State GST (SGST)/ UTGST.
+Similarly, Integrated GST (IGST) will be levied and administered by Centre on every inter-state supply of goods and services.

 Ans.
 India is a federal country where both the Centre and the States have been assigned the powers to levy and collect taxes through appropriate legislation.
 Both the levels of Government have distinct responsibilities to perform according to the division of powers prescribed in the Constitution for which they need to raise resources.
 A dual GST will, therefore, be in keeping with the Constitutional requirement of fiscal federalism.

 Ans.
-Centre will levy and administer CGST & IGST while respective states will levy and administer SGST.
+Centre will levy and administer CGST & IGST while respective states /UTs will levy and administer SGST/ UTGST.

 Ans.
-The Central GST and the State GST would be levied simultaneously on every transaction of supply of goods and services except the exempted goods and services, goods which are outside the purview of GST and the transactions which are below the prescribed threshold limits.
+The Central GST and the State GST would be levied simultaneously on every transaction of supply of goods and services made by registered persons except the exempted goods and services, goods and services which are outside the purview of GST.
 Further, both would be levied on the same price or value unlike State VAT which is levied on the value of the goods inclusive of CENVAT.
 While the location of the supplier and the recipient within the country is immaterial for the purpose of CGST, SGST would be chargeable only when the supplier and the recipient are both located within the State.